Bluedot-Innovation/documentation/docs/Now Ready/Integrate register endpoint.md

 **Notes:**

 *   Make sure to use the Now Ready URL for the region’s account.
-If you’re not sure which region your account is in, please contact us at [help@bluedot.io](mailto:help@bluedot.io).
 *   The `userToken` it is only active for 24 hours by default.
-If would like to update the expiration time of the `userToken` please contact us at [help@bluedot.io](mailto:help@bluedot.io).

 ### Now Ready URL by region